Become a Certified Sustainability Communicator in just eight weeks.

 Q: Who is eligible for the program?

-A: This program is intended for anyone with a high school GED who is proficient in English and is engaged in learning about climate communication.
+A: This program is intended for professionals with at least a high school GED who are proficient in English and are actively engaged in learning about climate communication.

 The ideal participant is someone with a few years of professional experience and is looking to bolster their knowledge about climate and sustainability communication through this program.
 However, if you don’t meet the criteria and would still like to be a part of the inaugural cohort of the program, please reach out to us at redhot@usc.edu.